 \begin{df} Let $\FF$ be a Feynman category and let $\D$ be an enrichment functor.
 We call $\FF_{\D}:=(\V_{\CalE},\F_{\D},\imath_{\CalE})$ a Feynman category enriched over $\CalE$ indexed by $\D$. \end{df}

-\begin{thm} $\FF_{\D}$ is a weak Feynman category and moreover the forgetful functor from $\FF_{\D}$-$\opcat$ to $\V_{\CalE}$-$\smodcat$ has an adjoint and more generally push--forwards among indexed enriched Feynman categories exist.
-Finally there is an equivalence of categories between algebras over the triple $GF$ and $\F_{\D}$--$\opcat$. \end{thm} \begin{proof} This is a generalization of the arguments of \cite{GKmodular}. (i') holds by construction and (iii) for $\FF$ implies (iii') for $\FF_{\D}$.
+\begin{thm} $\FF_{\D}$ is a weak Feynman category.
+The forgetful functor from $\F_{\D}$-$\opcat$ to $\V_{\CalE}$-$\smodcat$ has a left adjoint and more generally push-forwards among indexed enriched Feynman categories exist.
+Finally there is an equivalence of categories between algebras over the triple (aka.\ monad) $GF$ and $\F_{\D}$--$\opcat$. \end{thm} \begin{proof} This is a generalization of the arguments of \cite{GKmodular}. (i') holds by construction and (iii) for $\FF$ implies (iii') for $\FF_{\D}$.
 It remains to check (ii').
-For this we notice that
+For this, we notice that

-where we have used the conditions (1)-(3) on $\D$ to obtain the first equalities and furthermore used (ii') for $\F$ to perform the co--end which replaces the discrete category over which the inner ordinary colimit runs by a representative.
-Then the analoge of Theorem \ref{patternthm}, Theorem \ref{pushthm} and Theorem \ref{triplethm} follow readily. \end{proof}
+where we have used the conditions (1)-(3) on $\D$ to obtain the first equalities.
+Then we used (ii') for $\F$ to perform the co--end.
+This replaces the discrete category over which the inner ordinary colimit runs by a colimit over representatives.
+Then the analogue of Theorem \ref{freethm}, Theorem \ref{pushthm} and Theorem \ref{triplethm} follow readily. \end{proof}